Afemo Omilami: Career

 He also appeared in guest roles in television series Miami Vice, Fortune Hunter, New York News, The Shield, Criminal Minds: Beyond Borders and Raising Dion.

 Personal life

-He married his wife Elisabeth Omilami on September 11, 1985.
+He married his wife Elisabeth (née Williams) on September 11, 1985.
 She is an actress, minister, and a civil rights leader.
 They have two children: son Awodele and daughter Juanita.

 His longtime friend was actor Thomas Jefferson Byrd.
 After Byrd was killed, Omilami described Byrd as a "devoted father and husband and a master of his craft".